oracle/docker-images/OracleFMWInfrastructure/README.md

 # Samples
 ## FMW Infrastructure domain in volume
 This project creates a Docker image which contains an Oracle Fusion Middleware Infrastructure domain image.
 The image extends the FMW Infrastructure binary image and builds an FMW Infrastructure domain persisted to a host volume.
+There are two images in this sample one to create the RCU schema and one to create the FMW Infrastructure domain.

 ## 12.2.1.3 Patch
 This Dockerfile extends the Oracle FMW Infrastructure image and applies a patch.